bikeshedder/thermagate/README.md

 ## Installation instructions

+As of now no binary release exists, yet.
+You need to build the code yourself:

 1. Clone this repository
 2. Install Rust following the [installation instructions](https://www.rust-lang.org/learn/get-started) from rust-lang.org.
 3. Run `cargo build --release` to build the binary or `cargo run` to run command directly.